-For those that haven’t read the book, it focuses on the mindset and actions of those that use money as a tool to help them grow their wealth, versus those that just use money for spending.
+For those who haven’t read Rich Dad, Poor Dad, it focuses on the mindset and actions of those who use money as a tool to help them grow their wealth, versus those who just use money for spending.

 Story: Happy Farmer, Sad Farmer